springernature/frontend-playbook/security/secure-markup.md

 ## Use the `sandbox` attribute for `iframe`s

-Even if you control the content of the `iframe`, do use the `sandbox` attribute.
-This attribute restricts the functionality of the framed document.
+Even if you control the content of the `iframe`, do use the `sandbox` attribute if you can.
+This attribute restricts the functionality of the framed document [(_why "sandbox"?_)](https://en.wikipedia.org/wiki/Sandbox_(computer_security)).

-Note the default behaviour of the attribute is very strict (e.g. no JavaScript, forms cannot be submitted) so tailor the value of the attribute to your use case.
+Note the default sandbox is very strict (e.g. no JavaScript, forms cannot be submitted) so tailor the value of the attribute to your use case.
 Mike West has written [a great article about `iframe sandbox`](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) and MDN has [a lovely reference article on `sandbox`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox).

 ## Use the `type` & `typemustmatch` attribute for `object`s